-The data used for this paper consists in 49 different networks, shared with us by various speleologists during two previous studies (Collon et al., 2017; Jouves et al., 2017) and presented in Appendix A. The extent of these networks can be quite different, the widest one, Sieben Hengste (Switzerland), extending itself over 80 kilometers with 15340 data points, while the smallest one, Baume Galinière (France), has less than 200 meters of conduits with 50 data points.
-Most of them are rather small, their median length being 2135 meters long, and are sampled with a median number of 269 points.
-The average sampling distance is every 7.5 meters.
+The data used for this paper consists in 49 different networks, shared with us by various speleologists during two previous studies (Collon et al., 2017; Jouves et al., 2017) and presented in Appendix A. The extent of these networks can be quite different, the widest one, Sieben Hengste (Switzerland), extending itself over 80 km with 15,340 data points, while the smallest one, Baume Galinière (France), has less than 200 m of conduits with 50 data points.
+Most of them are rather small, their median length being 2135 m long, and are sampled with a median number of 269 points.
+The average sampling distance is every 7.5 m.
 It has to be noted that the sampling is not homogeneous and some network parts lack geometrical information.
 There is also a great uncertainty about the sampling itself.